ajeetraina/mcp-portal/docs/labs/database-operations-lab.md

 docker ai "Suggest improvements to our database schema.
 What indexes, constraints, or additional tables would you recommend?
 Create a SQL script with your recommendations and save it to output/schema_improvements.sql."
 ```

-> ℹ️ **Understanding MCP Database Operations**
+**Understanding MCP Database Operations:**
-> When you ask Gordon AI to perform database operations:
+When you ask Gordon AI to perform database operations:
-> 1. Gordon identifies the task requires database interaction
+1. Gordon identifies the task requires database interaction
-> 2. It selects the appropriate MCP server (SQLite or PostgreSQL)
+2. It selects the appropriate MCP server (SQLite or PostgreSQL)
-> 3. The MCP server translates natural language into SQL queries
+3. The MCP server translates natural language into SQL queries
-> 4. Results are returned and formatted according to your request
+4. Results are returned and formatted according to your request

->
-> This powerful abstraction allows non-technical users to interact with databases using natural language.
+This powerful abstraction allows non-technical users to interact with databases using natural language.

----

-## 💻 Step 7: Building a Database Dashboard
+## Step 7: Building a Database Dashboard

 For a more advanced exercise, let's create a simple dashboard for our data: